odh-labs/rhoai-roadshow-v2/docs/2-rag/1-getting-started.md

 ![images/clone-git-repo-4.png](images/clone-git-repo-4.png)

-You are now ready to move on to the next section.
+When done, you can close the notebook and head to the next page.